xdanielsb/rmi-game/readme.md

-This is a simple game to apply RMI, concurrency and AspecJ
+This is a simple game to apply RMI, concurrency and AspectJ

 - RMI
 - AspectJ